mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 #### Dr. Çetinkaya-Rundel & Dr. Monod
 #### Fall 2015

+Welcome Sta 101 TAs!
+We're looking forward to working with you this semester.

 This document contains information for Sta 101 TAs regarding the course format and their responsibilities.
 The document is comprised of two parts: